Rosemary Henderson

 Rosemary Henderson (born 1961), also known as Rose, is an Irish actress.
-She is known for playing Sister Assumpta in the Father Ted episodes 'And God Created Woman' and 'Cigarettes and Alcohol and Rollerblading'.
+She is known for playing Sister Assumpta in the Father Ted episodes "And God Created Woman" and "Cigarettes and Alcohol and Rollerblading".

 Background

 Henderson is from Dublin, Ireland.
 After graduating from Alexandra College secondary school, she began work as a secretary at Guinness.
 In 1983, she left Guinness to become an actress.
 She is married to Derek Seymour, an executive at Allied Irish Banks, with whom she has 4 children.
 She lives in Dún Laoghaire.
 Henderson is a Presbyterian.

 Career

 Henderson has worked mainly in theatre and television.
 As a teenager, she attended the Betty Ann Norton summer school.
 As an adult, she undertook training at the Dublin Oscar Theatre School of Acting from 1981 to 1982 and at Stefan Niedziałkowski's American School of Polish Mime from 1983 to 1984.
 She took an 11-year hiatus, to raise her family.

 Henderson has written several plays and has performed at the Peacock Theatre, Gaiety Theatre, Bewley's Café Theatre and in the Dublin Fringe Festival.
 She was nominated for a Hennessy Literary Award for her short story, The Box.
+She is also known for appearing in the music video for the 1987 Def Leppard hit Pour Some Sugar on Me.